How to make a dog vomit in an emergency

-In fact Labradors seem to be permanently hungry and will eat just about anything – so this is a particularly useful article to read if you are a Lab owner.
+In fact labradors seem to be permanently hungry and will eat just about anything – so this article is essential reading if you own one.

 A: First try to find out what has poisoned your dog and then I would recommend you call a vet and ask for advice.

 If a dog consumes a poison that can cause it difficulty breathing, convulsions, seizures or make it depressed, lethargic or drowsy or likely to go into shock, it should not be made to vomit.
 If your dog has ingested some caustic substance, never attempt to make it vomit because these chemicals cause as much damage on the way back up as on the way down.
 Caustic substances are found in a variety of household products, petroleum and by-products; materials such as dish washer detergents, battery acid, drain cleaners and some soaps.